 Stories have always been one of humanity’s best tools to pass along information.
 Though today’s mass media is a long way from oration by firelight, the concept remains the same.
 A well-crafted story is a potent capsule of knowledge, capable of generating empathy, seeding new perspectives, and ultimately reshaping culture.

 SIE employs this influential power strategically, creating content that simultaneously entertains and promotes a positive societal or environmental impact.
 The altruistic nature of the content may be straightforward or quite subtle.

-This graphic from the Impact Field Guild provides a helpful breakdown of the different approaches SIE can take, depending on the context and history of the issue at hand.
+This graphic from the Impact Field Guide provides a helpful breakdown of the different approaches SIE can take, depending on the context and history of the issue at hand.
 From small budget documentaries to summer blockbusters, thoughtfully developed entertainment can inspire perception shifts and actionable change.

 Examples of Social Impact Entertainment